Andrade Gutierrez

 Andrade Gutierrez is a Brazilian private multinational conglomerate headquartered in Belo Horizonte.
 The company was founded in 1948, in Belo Horizonte, Minas Gerais by the Andrade and Gutierrez families.
-As of 2013, Andrade Gutierrez is the second largest construction company in Brazil with branches in 44 countries and a net income of 8 billion BRL.
+As of 2013, Andrade Gutierrez is the second largest construction company in Brazil, with over a thousand projects carried out domestically and globally.
+It has branches in 44 countries and a net income of 8 billion BRL.